mzw22/kber/README.md

 # kber: Estimate the Strength of the Magnitude Effect
 The magnitude effect is an effect where, as stimulus magnitude increases, it becomes more difficult to detect small increments in stimulus magnitude.
-You can read about why this is important and how to quantify how stimuli are perceived **here**:
+You can read about why this is important and how to quantify how stimuli are perceived in our Behavioral Ecology paper **here** (Worsley et al. 2025):

 Megan Z Worsley, Julia Schroeder, Tanmay Dixit, How animals discriminate between stimulus magnitudes: a meta-analysis, Behavioral Ecology, Volume 36, Issue 3, May/June 2025, araf025, https://doi.org/10.1093/beheco/araf025